peterkappus/nanodash/README.md

 ## TODO

 - Add tests.
 Yes, really.
+- Simplify: reduce to 1 panel for a number and a caption
+## Done Recently (changelog)
 - Pull data from a public google spreadsheet

-## Done Recently (changelog)
 - Add "addPanel" method and clean up config
 - Consolidate panel types
 - Add "time" attribute to panels to define how long to show each one